BLOG HOME | FEBRUARY 11, 2020

 Happy Safer Internet Day

-Today is Safer Internet Day and we're here to help provide some basic information on how to stay safe and secure while riding those digital waves of the internet.
-While this isn't at all exhaustive, we're hoping it provides a good, general overview of some common issues and steps you can take to protect yourself and your data on the internet.
+Today is Safer Internet Day and I'm here to help provide some basic information on how to stay safe and secure while riding those digital waves of the internet.
+While this isn't at all exhaustive, hopefully it provides a good, general overview of some common issues and steps you can take to protect yourself and your data on the internet.

 Phishing is a technique that hackers (and other bad actors) use to try and trick people in providing information that they can use to access accounts.
 For example, you’ve probably received spam emails that pretend to be companies like FedEx telling you to click on a link or a file to get your tracking information.
 Those emails typically will have misspelled words or other indications that it isn’t legitimate.